Turkey launches military operation in northeastern Syria

 "The Turkish Armed Forces, together with the Syrian National Army, just launched Operation Peace Spring," Turkish President Recep Tayyip Erdogan tweeted.
 "Our mission is to prevent the creation of a terror corridor across our southern border, and to bring peace to the area."

-Meanwhile, the Kurdish-led Syrian Democratic Forces, which controls much of the area along the border, said airstrikes had begun.
+Late Wednesday evening, Turkey's Ministry of Defense said in a post on Twitter that the Turkish Armed Forces and the Syrian National Army had launched a "land operation into the east of the Euphrates" river as part of the military operation.

+Minutes before Erdogan’s statement, Turkish jets began pounding suspected positions of Syrian Kurdish forces in the town of Ras al Ayn, The Associated Press reported.

-"There is a huge panic among people in the region," spokesman Mustafa Bali tweeted.
+"There is a huge panic among people in the region," said Mustafa Bali, a spokesman for the Kurdish-led Syrian Democratic Forces, or SDF, which has been working alongside around 1,000 Americans to defeat and contain ISIS.

-The U.S. military began pulling back its forces from the border after the White House's announcement Sunday.
+There were signs of panic in the streets of Ras al Ayn — one of the towns close to the borders — after the attacks began, according to the AP.
+Near Qamishli, plumes of smoke were seen rising from an area close to the border after activists reported sounds of explosions nearby.

+"A wave of displacement" had started across the northeast of Syria, the SDF said in a statement.

+Turkey maintains it is trying to secure its borders and wipe out "terrorists" and will eventually seek the return of Syrians to their country, millions of whom have fled the civil war.
+The Kurds, however, say the operation is mainly aimed at crushing them.

-The Syrian Democratic Forces, or SDF, are led by the Kurdish YPG militia, which has long angered the Turkish government and Erdogan.
-Turkey sees the YPG as an extension of the separatist Kurdistan Workers’ Party, which is considered a terrorist group by the U.S.
+The Syrian Democratic Forces are led by the Kurdish People's Protection Units (YPG), which has long angered the Turkish government and Erdogan.
+Turkey views the YPG an extension of the separatist Kurdistan Workers’ Party, which is considered a terrorist group by the United States.

 Kurdish commanders and fighters say they feel betrayed by their erstwhile allies.